-Now we describe the Confiner Calculations we need in order to establish Geometrical Goodness.
+The Main Examples: Now we describe the Confiner Calculations we need in order to establish Geometrical Goodness.
+In all cases we use the ordinary capacity (as opposed to the reduced capacity).

-Figure 5.4 shows 6 regions in the plane.
+Figure 5.6 shows 6 regions in the plane.
 These regions are projections of prism pairs.
 The red and green regions are interchanged by reflection in the X-axis.
 As always, we show the projection to the XY-plane.
 The circle in the picture denotes a place where the pieces are actually disjoint but look tangent.
 The green piece is entirely below the line extending the bottom edges of the blue piece.